-Cooper's race for life model hypothesizes that FID increases with interpath angle in a sigmoid fashion, rather than linearly.
+Cooper's race for life model hypothesizes that FID increases with Φ in a sigmoid fashion, rather than linearly.
 However, models that treated angle as a binary variable by binning angle into categories of 0-90° and 90-180°, did not outperform models that treated angle as having multiple states.
-While marmots may perceive running directly away from a predator to reach a refuge as reflecting relatively low risk, as interpath angle increases, perceptions of risk may not increase much as they flee towards a predator.
+Whereas marmots may perceive running directly away from a predator to reach a refuge as reflecting relatively low risk, as Φ increases, perceptions of risk may not increase much as they flee toward a predator.
 For instance, in fish and lizards, the most common escapes are often very close to straight away from the predator, but sometimes individuals escape at angles that are somewhat less directly away from the predator or even at right angles to the predator's path.
 Such an escape trajectory permits the prey to monitor the predator while fleeing (Domenici and Ruxton 2015; Cooper 2016; Cooper and Sherbrooke 2016).
-Fleeing towards a predator may offer other benefits.
-Prey that flee towards approaching aerial predators are much more likely to survive than those that fled away from a predator (Shifferman and Eilan 2004; Ilany and Eilam 2007).
-By fleeing towards a predator, the relative speeds of the predator and prey are increased, decreasing the window of opportunity for a successful capture (Howland 1974).
+Fleeing toward a predator may offer other benefits.
+Preys that flee toward approaching aerial predators are much more likely to survive than those that fled away from a predator (Shifferman and Eilam 2004; Ilanay and Eilam, 2008).
+By fleeing toward a predator, the relative speeds of the predator and prey are increased, decreasing the window of opportunity for a successful capture (Howland 1974).

 Far less is known about the effect of direction of escape on FID, although Kramer and Bonenfant (1997) showed FID is longer in woodchucks fleeing straight toward than straight away from a predator.
 In broad-headed skinks Plestiodon laticeps, FID increased as the escape direction was directed more toward a predator (Cooper 1997).
-In eastern grey squirrels, escape trajectory significantly influences their choice of refuge, with squirrels more likely to select a refuge further away if the relative angle of escape was more obtuse than a closer refuge, which would result in fleeing more away from a predator (Eason et al. 2019).
+In eastern gray squirrels, escape trajectory significantly influences their choice of refuge, with squirrels more likely to select a refuge further away if the relative angle of escape was more obtuse than a closer refuge, which would result in fleeing more away from a predator (Eason et al. 2019).
 Our results add to this accumulated knowledge and show that the direction marmots escape to a refuge with respect to the predator's path strongly affects FID.

 Variation in land use, and in turn, degree of human disturbance had significant impacts on resulting FID in our study.
-Our results are consistent with previous findings for yellow-bellied marmots (Li et al. 2011; Petelle et al. 2013), and other species that reported smaller FIDs at sites where prey have frequent benign contacts with humans (Cooper 2015b; Samia et al. 2015).
+Our results are consistent with previous findings for yellow-bellied marmots (Li et al. 2011; Petelle et al. 2013), and other species that reported smaller FIDs at sites where prey have frequent benign contacts with humans (Samia et al. 2015; Cooper and Blumstein 2015b).
 However, despite this variation in magnitude of FID across sites, the direction of relationship between angle and FID remains constant between levels of human disturbance.